klenioaraujo/Grok--/README.md

 **Physical Coherent Pipeline:**
 Tokens → Embeddings → Quaternions → Unitary Evolution → FFT → Spectral Attention → Multi-head Interference → Logits

+**Note on Tokenization:** While the code uses standard tokenization (from transformers import AutoTokenizer) for practical training on datasets like WikiText, the core innovation lies in replacing transformer attention with physical spectral attention and interference mechanisms.
+The "No Tokenization" claim refers to the conceptual continuous wave representation, not the implementation details.

 #### TECHNICAL INNOVATIONS
 ✅ **Multi-head Interference**: Replaces traditional attention with quantum interference across specialized heads